 - 6.16 The analysis sets out prevalence rates based on national data with local adjustments linking to the relative health of the local population.
-The rates for each area were then overlaid onto the demographic projections to estimate current and future needs. - 6.17 The table below shows overall wheelchair needs in the 2020-41 period for Greater Cambridge under the four scenarios, with equivalent tables for Cambridge and South Cambridgeshire provided in Appendix C.
+The rates for each area were then overlaid onto the demographic projections to estimate current and future needs. - 6.17 The table below shows overall wheelchair needs in the 2020-41 period for Greater Cambridge under the four scenarios and based on the standard method projections, with equivalent tables for Cambridge and South Cambridgeshire provided in Appendix C.